C.H.I.P.S. HOME PAGE

 Edward R. Farnworth

-• Presents the latest scientific research on health promoting properties of fermented foods
+• Presents the latest scientific research on health-promoting properties of fermented foods

-• Includes detailed descriptions of fermentation processes and production of products
+• Includes detailed descriptions of fermentation processes and production

 Contents

-1. The History of Fermented Products
+1. The History of Feremented Foods

-3. The Properties of Enterococcus faecium and the Fermented Milk Product Gaio®
+3. The Properties of Enterococcus faecium and the Fermented Milk Product- Gaio®

-4. Kefir: A Fermented Milk Product
+4. Kefir—A Fermented Milk Product

-5. Yogurt and Immunity: The health benefits of Fermented Milk Products that Contain Lactic Acid Bacteria
+5. Yogurt and Immunity: The Health Benefits of Fermented Milk Products That Contain Lactic Acid Bacteria

-6. Health Properties of Milk Fermented with Lactobacillus casei Strain Shirota (LcS)
+6. Health Properties of Milk Fermented with Lactobacillus.
+Casei strain Shirota (LcS)

 7. Biologically Active Peptides Released in Fermented Milk: Role and Functions

-8. Cheese and Its Potential as a Probiotic Food
+8. Cheese and Its Potential As a Probiotic Food

 10. Fermented Meat